By Jeff Turner and Jessica Rosenberg, Brailsford & Dunlavey

 For now, what we can share is that more and more schools might be exploring P3s as a form of practicing due diligence.
 But it’s expensive to pursue determining if there’s value in a P3.
 And it requires a lot of human capital.
 Therefore schools must find a way to be confident that, if there is value in a P3, they will actually be able to reach financial close.
 That means not just working with an advisor, but with the right advisor—one who truly understands how this process works and where the pitfalls are, and one whose track record proves success.

-JEFF TURNER is an executive vice president at Brailsford & Dunlavey and has been the firm since 1994.
+JEFF TURNER is an executive vice president at Brailsford & Dunlavey and has been with the firm since 1994.
 Currently, he oversees B&D’s higher education and P3 practice groups.
 He has a diversified program management background that includes work on over 400 assignments in almost every state in the country.
 Mr. Turner is a highly sophisticated engineer of complex financial models that test the performance of facilities under a wide variety of market conditions.
 A respected thought leader for the firm, Mr. Turner is considered a leading national expert on that subject.
-He is a frequent lecturer on campus real estate, campus life facilities such as student housing, athletics/recreation and dining, town gown issues, and P3s.
+He is a frequent lecturer on campus real estate; campus life facilities such as student housing, athletics/recreation, and dining; town gown issues; and P3s.
+Read his bio.

 JESSICA ROSENBERG plays a lead role in B&D’s communications initiatives as Content Marketing Manager.
 She oversees the development of the firm’s content such as newsletters, feature articles, and social media.
 She has been writing about the building, construction, and related industries for more than 13 years, and is especially interested in opportunities and challenges related to higher ed campus development (e.g., Opportunity Zones, TIFs, innovation districts, P3s, hotels / conference centers, energy).
 Read her bio.